 Skip to Content

-Nestled on the side of the Preseli Hills in the heart of rural Pembrokeshire, this welcoming bunkhouse is the perfect base for outdoor adventures and group stays.
-Surrounded by open moorland, ancient stone monuments, and quiet country lanes, it offers direct access to some of West Wales’ most inspiring walking, cycling, and wildlife-rich landscapes.
+Nestled on the side of the Preseli Hills in the heart of rural Pembrokeshire, this welcoming bunkhouse and cottage are the perfect base for outdoor adventures and group stays.
+Surrounded by open moorland, ancient stone monuments, and quiet country lanes, we have direct access to some of West Wales’ most inspiring walking, cycling, and wildlife-rich landscapes.
+We are ten miles from Fishguard and five miles from Newport on the Eastern side of the Gwaun Valley.

 The traditional long barn which now houses both the Refuge and the Cottage is the oldest building here.
 The lower section had been converted to a milking parlour in the 1950’s but when milk churns were replaced with Tankers it ceased to be a viable dairy farm because of access.
 Consequently the farm was uninhabited from the early 1980’s until we moved in, in 2001.
 We completed the Cottage renovation in 2005 and finished the Refuge as a bunkhouse in 2024.